Censorship in the Soviet Union: Translations

 Translations of foreign publications were often produced in a truncated form, accompanied with extensive corrective footnotes.
-For example, in the Russian 1976 translation of Basil Liddell Hart's History of the Second World War content, such as the Soviet treatment of neighbouring states, many other Western Allies' efforts, the Soviet leadership's mistakes and failures, criticism of the Soviet Union, and other content, were censored out.
+For example, in the 1976 Russian translation of Basil Liddell Hart's History of the Second World War content, such as the Soviet treatment of its satellite states, many other Western Allies' efforts (e.g. Lend-Lease), the Soviet leadership's mistakes and failures, criticism of the Soviet Union, and other content, were censored out.